precisely/web/README.md

 #### Start Backend Server

+If you want to run the backend locally:

 ```shell
 cd app-backend
 yarn offline
 ```
+This command automatically starts (and stops) DynamoDB local.

 - By default, GraphQL API endpoint is at ([http://localhost:3001/graphql](http://localhost:3001/graphql))
   - GET (GraphQL Playground GUI) and POST (GraphQL API)